Code-Institute-Submissions/getMyTattoo/README.md

 All the links are working.

-Only an anchor link was not working on Firefox (Check "Bugs" section for details), but the problem has been fixed.
+Only an anchor link is working on Firefox (Check "Bugs" section for details).

 The form validation is also working, it prevents the user to submit the form with invalid fields and helps to understand which ones need to be corrected.